MSc Supply Chain Management

 Students are expected to:

-- develop their research proposals, and receive research skills training through compulsory short workshops between October 2014 and Easter 2015
+- develop their research proposals, and receive research skills training through compulsory short workshops between October and Easter (next year)

 - undertake a unique research based project part-time over two years.
 Each project/student will be supervised by a Lead and an Associate Supervisor from Aston’s Project and Supply Chain Management Research Group.